schubergphilis/paleofuturistic_python/README.md

 Can it really be that simple?
 Well, eventually yes, but you will need to set up some connections and credentials still, of course.
-For a slightly more elaborate walkthrough, see the [docs](https://carlovo.github.io/straight_to_the_money/walkthrough/).
+For a slightly more elaborate walkthrough on that, see the [docs](https://carlovo.github.io/straight_to_the_money/walkthrough/).

 Still skeptical?
 See the [about](https://carlovo.github.io/straight_to_the_money/about/) instead.